1989 Army Cadets football team

-The 1989 Army Cadets football team was an American football team that represented the United States Military Academy in the 1989 NCAA Division I-A football season.
+The 1989 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1989 NCAA Division I-A football season.
 In their seventh season under head coach Jim Young, the Cadets compiled a 6–5 record and outscored their opponents by a combined total of 316 to 212.
 In the annual Army–Navy Game, the Cadets lost to Navy, 19–17.